Dasharo/docs/docs/unified/protectli/os-installation-opnsense.md

 ## Introduction & installer pre-seed

-This document describes prepearation and usage of OPNsense Serial Installer in Dasharo testing environment.
-For start, USB stick with OPNsense serial installer is required.
+This document describes preparation and usage of OPNsense Serial Installer in Dasharo testing environment.
+For start, an USB stick with OPNsense serial installer is required.
 All OSFV test IDs and names are referring to the following test suite: